digitalmaster/maven-java-starter/README.md

 ## Deployment

-An `initd.sh` is provided and must be filled in with the desired application and service name which will
+An `initd.sh` is provided and must be filled in with the desired application and service name which will automatically run the generated artifact on a Linux machine.

+Alternatively - a Dockerfile is provided for Docker-based deployments which builds and packages the final artifact into a clean Alpine image.
+This Dockerfile assumes the application can be built with the `mvn package` goal.